-Convictions/Cautions
+Convictions / cautions

 Panels considered eight cases where the registrant had been convicted or cautioned for a criminal offence.
-In all 8 cases panels determined that the registrant's Fitness to Practise was impaired.
+In all eight cases panels determined that the registrant's Fitness to Practise was impaired.

-Int.
-Aud.
-Public RD: None The convictions/cautions that were considered were as follows:
+The convictions/cautions that were considered were as follows:

 - offences contrary to the Data Protection Act 1998;

 - attempted murder;

 - common assault;

 - making indecent photographs or pseudo photographs of a child;

-- theft by employee;
+- · theft by employee;

-- indecent assault on a female;
+- · indecent assault on a female;

-- resisting or obstructing a constable; and
+- · resisting or obstructing a constable; and

-- theft and deception.
+- · theft and deception.

-In five instances it was felt that the convictions were of such a serious nature that in order to adequately protect the public, the registrant needed to be struck off the register.
+In five instances it was felt that the convictions were of such a serious nature that in order to adequately protect the public, the registrant needed to be struck off the Register.
 In one of the cases concerned, the conviction related to offences of a sexual nature.
-In two further instances, two paramedics were removed from the register as a result of their convictions for theft and deception.
+In two further instances, two paramedics were removed from the Register as a result of their convictions for theft and deception.
 The circumstances in both cases included theft and the subsequent attempt to sell the stolen items on Ebay.
 In one instance the case had a dishonesty element and in the last case violence was involved.
 These cases are an indication not only of the type of allegation that might result in a registrant being struck off, but also the type of issue which might prevent an applicant from being granted registration.

-On one other occasion, a registrant was suspended from the register as a result of their conviction.
+On one other occasion, a registrant was suspended from the Register as a result of their conviction.
 The case had a sexual element to it and will require review in May 2006.

-One other occasion involved a registrant who had been had been convicted of offences contrary to the Data Protection Act 1998.
+Another instance involved a registrant who had been convicted of offences contrary to the Data Protection Act 1998.
 The panel on this occasion imposed a caution because they felt that the registrant had demonstrated insight into her failings and that an incident of a similar type was unlikely to occur again.
 They also recognised the support from the employer that the registrant was receiving.

-In the final instance where a registrant's fitness to practise was found to be impaired by reason of their caution, the panel did not deem it appropriate to take any further action in relation to the matter.
-The panel took into account all the circumstances of the particular cases and genuine remorse that the registrant displayed and consequently felt that no further action was necessary.
+In the final instance where a registrant's Fitness to Practise was found to be impaired by reason of their caution, the panel did not deem it appropriate to take any further action in relation to the matter.
+The panel took into account all the circumstances of the particular case - and the genuine remorse displayed by the registrant - and consequently felt that no further action was necessary.